raphCode/master-thesis-muzero/related_work.typ

 self-supervised framework that learns !latreps for images.
 The authors further justify this decision by treating $s_t^n$ as the more accurate representation and therefore using it as a target for the !dnet's !preds.
-In @fig_effzero_loss, this is reflected by the unidirectional gray loss arrows.
+In @fig_effzero_loss, this is reflected by the unidirectional thick loss arrows.

 ]